 FHFA Extends GSE Forbearance Purchases through Sept.
 30; Extends COVID-Related Loan Processing Flexibilities

-The Federal Housing Finance Agency announced yesterday that Fannie Mae and Freddie Mac will extend buying qualified loans in forbearance and several loan origination flexibilities through September 30.
+The Federal Housing Finance Agency announced this afternoon that Fannie Mae and Freddie Mac will extend buying qualified loans in forbearance and several loan origination flexibilities through September 30.

 FHFA said the changes “are to ensure continued support for borrowers during the COVID-19 national emergency.”
 The flexibilities were set to expire on August 31.

 “Extending these COVID-19 flexibilities helps keep the mortgage market moving and borrowers safe during the pandemic,” said FHFA Director Mark Calabria.

 Extended flexibilities include: